pmccarthy/architecture/rfcs/0000-rlp-status.md

 |             | False  | "PolicyEnforced"            | "KuadrantPolicy has been successfully enforced"                             |

-## Option 3
+## Option 2
-A simpler third option would align more with [GEP-713](https://gateway-api.sigs.k8s.io/geps/gep-713/#conditions).
+A simpler second option would align more with [GEP-713](https://gateway-api.sigs.k8s.io/geps/gep-713/#conditions).
 In this case, besides the proposed `Accepted` _PolicyType_, the `Enforced` _PolicyType_ would be added to reflect the final state of the policy, which means that the policy is showing the synced actual state of the Kuadrant services.
 The missing `Failed` _PolicyType_ would be implicitly represented by the `TargetNotFound` and `Invalid` _PolicyTypeReason_.